nebraskaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 An annulment is a decree of nullity, declaring a marriage contract void per Neb.
 Rev. Stat. § 42–374.
 Nebraska family laws specify and define persons who may marry, may not marry, and the circumstances under which a marriage is invalid or voidable.
 These include:

 Annulment follows the procedure laid out in Neb.
 Rev. Stat. § 42–373.
-Generally, the process is similar to a divorce proceeding, except that the plaintiff must be an actual resident in the county of filing.
+Generally, the process is similar to a divorce proceeding, except that the plaintiff should be an actual resident in the county of filing.
 Divorce and annulment records are public records unless restricted by court order or statute.

 Annulment vs. Divorce in Nebraska